-27 Rousseau, Du Contrat social, book II, chap.
-6. As Shaw put it: "The only fundamental and possible Socialism is the socialisation of the selective breeding of Man: in other terms, of human evolution.
-We must eliminate the Yahoo, or his vote will wreck the commonwealth."
-See George Bernard Shaw, "The Revolutionist's Handbook," appendix to Man and Superman: A Comedy and a Philosophy (Middlesex, England: Penguin, 1977), p.
-245.
+$^{^{26}}$ Jean-Jacques Rousseau, Du Contrat social (1762), book II, chapter 6.
+As G.B.
+Shaw put it in 'The Revolutionist's Handbook', chapter IX, in fine (Man and Superman, 1903): 'The only fundamental and possible Socialism is the socialisation of the selective breeding of Man: in other terms, of human evolution.
+We must eliminate the Yahoo, or his vote will wreck the common-wealth.'